Random-user420/bestKabu/README.md

 **contact: bestkabu@vleov.de**

+\* the update server script is in this repo: https://github.com/Random-user420/bestKabuGoFirefoxUpdateApi

 ## Contributors ✨

-* the update server scipt is in this repo: https://github.com/Random-user420/bestKabuGoFirefoxUpdateApi

 <p>Thanks to all the contributors who helped improve this project:</p>
 <a href="https://github.com/Random-user420/bestKabu/graphs/contributors">